Gogo1951/TFTB/README.md

 # Thanks for the Buff!
 (TFTB)

-Just a simple add-on that automatically expresses happiness with an emote whenever you receive a new buff.
+A simple add-on that automatically expresses happiness with an emote whenever you receive a new buff.

 ## Download